 Pixels per inch or pixel density is a measurement of the resolution of devices: computer displays, image scanners, and digital camera image sensors (source – Pixel density Wikipedia).
 We use PPI when we talk about onscreen images, in other words, images displayed on your computer screen or other devices, not printed.

-The print resolution is just a numerical metadata value that is attached to the image file, and is saved in the file header.
+The print resolution is just a numerical metadata value that is attached to the image file and is saved in the file header.
 Just like the Copyright data, the date the image was created, etc. It has nothing to do with the actual image data and is also often referred to as the image DPI-value.

 With that said, let’s take a look at the following example:As you can see we have the option to adjust the image’s width, height, and resolution.
 If we were to print this file at 72 pixels per inch the print size would be roughly 61 x 69 inches (see Dimensions in the illustration above).

 The Resample option only matters when you adjust the image size (width and height).
 In short, Photoshop has a few different mathematical methods of creating and removing pixels, that provide a slightly different result.

 Changing the resolution value does not affect the Image or File Size (pixel dimensions & the size of the file).
 Working on-screen, the image retains and utilizes only the height and width in pixels, while the resolution takes effect only at the time of printing.